Transition Planning Tips Sheets

 Suggested Resources

-Link City of Ottawa recreational activities for seniors
+Link City of Ottawa recreational activities for older adults

 Link Champlain LHIN long term care homes